Is Alcohol Withdrawal and Detox Dangerous?

 What Are the Signs and Symptoms of Delirium Tremens?

-This serious seizure disorder can strike during a person’s withdrawal timeline.
+Serious alcohol withdrawal seizures can strike during a person’s withdrawal timeline.
 The key to survival is to recognize the symptoms.
-They include:

 - Severe confusion (delirium)